martyromero/martyromero.github.io/_posts/2018-06-18-my-faith-transition-bullet-point-version.md

 * Asking God for a sign that I would find my lost kitten, and getting an answer.

-* Feeling peace so profoundly that I hated to go home Sundays after church service.
+* Feeling peace so profoundly that I hated to go home on Sundays after church service.

-* Trusting in the sign of the cross—a gesture made by my mom-before falling asleep, that without it I was scared.
+* Trusting in the sign of the cross—a gesture made by my mom—before falling asleep, that without it I was scared.

 **11 - 15 years old**